rosscdh/glynt/docs/handlebars_helper_specification.md

 2. label: String - The text that will be shown in the helper html
 3. multi: Boolean [true|*false] - Can the user select more than 1 of the clauses
 4. can_toggle: Boolean [true|*false] - Allows the user to turn this clause on or off
+5. can_increment: Boolean [true|*false] - Allows the user to add options to this current set; will create a copy of the first item and its contents (usually doc_vars)

 __e.g.__